chaithanyaMarripati/application-tracking-system/readme.md

 #### Version 1.1.1

 - Added intelligent job recommendations based on OpenAI ChatGPT's API response
-- Used the OpenAI api to analyze resume uploaded by user and intelligently recommend companies to apply to
+- Used the OpenAI API to analyze resume uploaded by user and intelligently recommend companies to apply to
 - Updated badges for repository
-- Updated github workflows files
+- Updated GitHub workflows files

 ## Roadmap: